Steven113/Byte-Shuffled-Array/README.md

 ## Usage

 ### Demo
 The default makefile rule compiles a executable DriverWin.exe using the CL.exe compiler.
-If you want to try a g++ build invoke the makefile rule "DriverGCC.exe".
+If you want to do a g++ build invoke the makefile rule "DriverGCC.exe".
 DriverGCC.exe is the g++ build.
 If you run either program a demo will run where a int array and a char array is generated and then printed out to confirm the shuffling and unshuffling is working correctly.